A Peaceman-Rachford Splitting Method for the Protein Side-Chain Positioning Problem: Abstract

 \section{Abstract}

 We formulate a doubly nonnegative (\DNNp) relaxation of the protein side-chain positioning (\SCPp) problem.
-We take advantage of the natural splitting of variables that stems from the facial reduction technique in the semidefinite relaxation, and we solve the relaxation using a variation of the Peaceman-Rachford splitting method.
-Our numerical experiments show that we solve all our instances of the \SCP problem to optimality.
+We inherit the natural splitting of variables that stems from the facial reduction technique in the semidefinite relaxation.
+We solve the relaxation using a variant of the Peaceman-Rachford splitting method.
+Our numerical experiments show that we solve \emph{almost all} instances of the NP-hard \SCP problem to \emph{optimality}.